CIP-13 v2

 - Let

-DelegationTotals is unchanged (total_active was decremented at undelegation time; there is no cached total_unbonding to update). delegator_count is unchanged by this instruction (it tracks delegators with active_tranche_count > 0, not delegators with any remaining tranche).
+DelegationTrancherecord, remove itstranche_idfromdelegation_delegator_index:{runner, sender}anddelegation_runner_index:{runner}.
+DelegationTotalsis unchanged (total_activewas decremented at undelegation time; there is no cachedtotal_unbondingto update).delegator_countis unchanged by this instruction (it tracks delegators withactive_tranche_count > 0, not delegators with any remaining tranche).delegation_delegator_summary:{runner, sender}is unchanged (summary tracks Active only).- Emit

 DelegationClaimed { delegator, runner, tranche_ids, amount: total }.